Storyflow

 Pinterest is best for gathering references, Milanote for the most beautiful private board, Morpholio Board for a sourced board on the iPad, Canva for a polished client presentation, and Storyflow for turning the references into a written direction with AI.
 Most designers gather in one tool and build in another.
 See our [full comparison of interior mood board tools](/blog/best-mood-board-tools-interior-designers-2026) for the details.

 For a single room, about 90 minutes once you have the brief and references.
 Gathering references can take longer if you are starting from nothing, and writing the rationale takes 10 to 15 minutes but is the most important step.
-AI can compress the rationale step to a few minutes by drafting the direction from the references on your board.
+AI can compress the rationale step to a few minutes by drafting the direction from the references on your board, which you then edit.

 Yes.
 An AI canvas like Storyflow reads the references on your board and drafts the direction: the palette logic, the material story, and the rationale tied to the brief.
 AI handles the words and the direction; it does not pull real products, match paint codes, or render the room in 3D, so pair it with a sourcing tool like Morpholio Board and a 3D tool like Foyr Neo for those steps.

 Digital is faster to build, easy to revise, and simple to share with a client, which is why most professionals work digitally.
 Physical boards still win for one thing: real material and fabric samples a client can touch.
-Many designers do both, a digital board for the direction and a physical sample tray for the materiality, especially on higher-end projects.
+Many designers do both, a digital board for the direction and a physical sample tray for the materiality, especially on higher-end projects where the client is paying to feel the difference.

 Enough to communicate one clear direction, usually 10 to 20 references plus the palette, materials, and key pieces.
 More than that and the board starts to show indecision rather than direction.
-The test is not the count; it is whether someone could look at the board and describe the room in one sentence.
+The test is not the count; it is whether someone could look at the board and describe the room in one sentence, which is the Direction Test every board should pass.

 Lead with the one-line brief and the direction, then walk the palette, the materials, and the hero pieces, then read the rationale out loud.
 Present it in a clean, branded format (Canva and DesignFiles are strong here), and end by asking for a specific yes on the direction so you can start sourcing.
 The goal is a signed-off direction, not just a nice meeting.